wyxfhb/jettl/doc/obsidian/1 Notes.md

 * **Testability:** you can unit test the logic without standing up the framework runtime.
 * **Reusability:** the same logic can be reused in other contexts (including other frameworks) without refactoring.
 * **Performance and maintainability:** reduced coupling typically reduces framework-driven dependencies and overhead (for example, unnecessary load-time work tied to framework initialization).

+`Actor.vi` is public so that it is encouraged to use this in other frameworks, including testing.

 In practice, the most immediate payoff is **being able to test logic independently of the framework**.
 A secondary payoff is that keeping framework-facing boundaries clean makes it easier to integrate with other frameworks.